Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 Have other ways to get your needs met, so you don't over-rely on one guy friend

 Some male-female friendships fall into boundary-blurring territory because one person looks to the other to fulfill too many of their friendship and emotional needs.
 They spend a ton of time together and have lots of really intimate, supportive conversations.
 There's nothing inherently wrong with these things, but too much of them can lead to those "If we're this close, why don't we just become a couple?" feelings.
 If you can get your needs met by a variety of sources, you won't need to hang around one guy too much.
 Know how to make other friends.
-Have different places you can go to if you could use some emotional support, like other friends, family members, or counselors.
+Have different places you can go to if you could use some emotional support.
 Naturally, if you're feeling deprived of physical comforts like cuddling, you should really try to find a way to get that need met outside of a friendship with a guy.

-What if all or almost all of your friends eventually end up wanting to date you?
+What if all or almost all of your male friends eventually end up wanting to date you?

 Pretty much everyone's had at least one male-female friendship fall apart on them, but most people can keep some of them going.
 What do you do if seemingly every guy friend you have ends up wanting to date you?
 Here are some possible explanations: